davidramosweb/home-assistant-custom-components-cover-time-based/README.md

 # Cover Time Based Component RF (trigger script) version
 Cover Time Based Component for your [Home-Assistant](http://www.home-assistant.io) based on [davidramosweb's Cover Time Based Component](https://github.com/davidramosweb/home-assistant-custom-components-cover-time-based), modified for covers triggered by RF commands.

 With this component you can add a time-based cover.
 You have to set triggering scripts to open, close and stop the cover.
-For example, you can use an RF-Bridge running Tasmota firmware to send out RF codes (like in example shown below), with RF-based motor roller shutters to do this.
+Position is calculated based on the fraction of time spent by the cover travelling up or down.
+You can set position from within Home Assistant using service calls.

 You can adapt it to your requirements, actually any cover system could be used which uses 3 triggers: up, stop, down.
 The idea is to embed your triggers into scripts which can be hooked into this component as below.
+For example, you can use an RF-Bridge running Tasmota firmware to send out RF codes (like in example shown below), with RF-based motor roller shutters to do this.

 ## Installation
 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg?style=for-the-badge)](https://github.com/custom-components/hacs)